 One of the common misconceptions of BPA is that it takes weeks, or even months, to implement.
 We hope that if you’ve made it this far, you can see that there are plenty of processes ripe for automation that have implementation timelines of a single day.

 This includes the work we do at Stampli—our AP automation solution can be set up in one day.
-If you’re curious what this might look like in your AP department, feel free to get in touch with one of our AP heroes today.
+If you’re curious about what this might look like in your AP department, feel free to get in touch with one of our AP heroes today.